hellociel/100-days-of-code/log.md

 **Thoughts:**

 - Note to self: never skip a meal to try to fix a bug!
 Exercise, eat healthy at the right time, sleep well and meditate.

+### Day 18: May 30, 2020

+**Today's Progress**:

+- Had a productive morning session with a mock #frontend test.
+- Little progress on my airbnb project today as I was exhausted form the morning session.

+**Thoughts:**

+- Take full breaks to rest and recover, do not just keep going, you will be less productive at the end!